Town vs Gown

 Every year Cambridge City Chess Club and the Cambridge University Chess Club have a friendly social match, also known as the Town vs Gown.
 Everyone plays two 30-minute rapidplay games (one with white, one with black), against different opponents.

-My thanks to everyone who took part and made the event such a pleasurable experience for all, and we look forward to next year's match.
+My thanks to all who took part, making the event such an enjoyable one for all.
+We look forward to next year's match with anticipation!